Tsimshian: History

 The majority of Tsimshian still live in the lower Skeena River watershed near Prince Rupert, as well as northern coastal BC.
 Some Tsimshian moved south into the Columbia River Basin mid-nineteenth century for picking hops and other agricultural crops.
 Many Tsimshian have moved into Seattle region from both AK and BC.
 Long distance canoe travel for a variety of activities was not uncommon prior to contact, and for some duration after contact into the 1920s.
-A battle ensued at Dungeness Spit near Port Townsend, WA where some Tsimshian were camped along the shore.
+A battle ensued at Dungeness Spit near Port Townsend, Washington where some Tsimshian were camped along the shore.
 One woman survived and was rescued by a lighthouse operator who later married her.